 - Team interface design: Do that as a team and use facilitation techniques (see the google design sprint for inspiration) to become more effective.

-Such a change in the job description for UX professionals would free valuable time they could spend to create shared enablers for great user experiences.
+Such a change in the job description for UX professionals would also free valuable time these pros could spend on creating shared enablers for great user experiences.

 Government: A governmental organization established a design system to ensure that the departments created consistent web-pages to provide their services.
 The person responsible to get this done resorted to a mixture of threat, blackmail and other psychological violence.